joelhi/kmeans-rs/README.md

 **Example**

-The process applied to a picture of the gherkin would look like this for a set of values for *k*:
+The process applied to a picture would look like this for a set of values for *k*:

 *Original image*